 | Advocacy | 30+ days active | Turn users into promoters | ”Know someone who’d benefit?
 Share your referral link” |

 The activation milestone is the most critical.
-That’s your “aha moment,” the point where the user gets enough value that leaving would cost them something.
-For Slack, it’s 2,000 messages sent by a team.
+That’s the first-value moment, the point where a user gets enough benefit that walking away would cost them something.
+For Slack, it’s 2,000 team messages.
 For Dropbox, it’s saving a file to a shared folder.
-For KwikUI, it was a user generating their first component and seeing it render live.
+For KwikUI, it’s generating a first component and watching it render live.

 How do you set up behavior triggers instead of time delays?

-Use an event-tracking tool (Mixpanel, Amplitude, or Segment) to capture user actions, then connect those events to your messaging platform (Customer.io, Intercom, or ActiveCampaign) so emails fire when specific actions happen or don’t happen, not when an arbitrary timer expires.
+Use an event tracker (Mixpanel, Amplitude, or Segment) to capture user actions, then forward those events to your messaging tool (Customer.io, Intercom, or ActiveCampaign).
+Messages fire when specific things happen (or don’t happen) rather than when an arbitrary timer expires.

-Build trigger rules.
 In Customer.io, create a campaign triggered by “account_created.”
-Add a wait condition: “Wait until setup_completed OR 48 hours pass.”
-If setup completed, send the “great job” email.
-If 48 hours passed, send the “need help with setup?” email.
+Add a wait step: “Wait until setup_completed OR 48 hours pass.”
+If setup completes, branch to the “great job” email.
+If 48 hours elapse, branch to the “need a hand?” email.
+Then add an exit condition so users leave the moment they complete the action.

 How do you build a multi-channel onboarding sequence?

-Combine email, in-app messages, and SMS into a single coordinated sequence.
+Combine email, in-app messages, and SMS into one coordinated sequence.
 Email handles education and long-form content.
 In-app messages guide users in the moment they need help.
 SMS creates urgency for time-sensitive actions.
-Each channel has a role.
-Using all three increases activation.
+Each channel plays a distinct role, and using all three lifts activation significantly.

-- Email: Welcome messages, feature education, success stories, weekly summaries.
-Open rates average 20% to 30% (Twilio’s 2024 Messaging Trends report).
+- Email: Welcomes, education, success stories, weekly summaries.
+Open rates average 20% to 30% per Twilio’s 2024 Messaging Trends report.

 - In-app messages: Tooltips, checklists, progress bars, contextual prompts.
-These reach 100% of active users because they’re inside the product.
+They reach 100% of active users because they’re inside the product.

-- SMS: Trial expiration warnings, booking confirmations, re-engagement for inactive users.
-SMS has a 98% open rate according to Twilio’s 2024 Messaging Trends report.
+- SMS: Trial expiration alerts, booking confirmations, re-engagement for inactive users.
+SMS delivers a 98% open rate per the same Twilio 2024 report.

 - User signs up.
-Email: Welcome message with 3 quick-start steps (immediate).
+Email: welcome with 3 quick-start steps (immediate).

 - User logs in.
-In-app: Guided checklist overlay showing setup progress (on first login).
+In-app: guided checklist overlay showing setup progress.

 - User hasn’t completed setup after 24 hours.
-Email: “Need a hand getting started?” with a Calendly link to a setup call.
+Email: “Need a hand?” with a Calendly link.

-- User still inactive after 48 hours.
-SMS: “Your trial is waiting.
+- User still inactive at 48 hours.
+SMS: “Your trial’s waiting.
 Here’s a 2-minute setup video.”

-Tools that handle multi-channel well: Customer.io (email plus in-app plus push), Intercom (email plus in-app plus chat), and ActiveCampaign (email plus SMS, with Zapier or Make connecting in-app tools).
-Amplitude and Mixpanel provide the analytics layer to measure which channels drive activation.
+Tools that handle multi-channel well include Customer.io (email, in-app, push), Intercom (email, in-app, chat), and ActiveCampaign (email plus SMS, with Make connecting in-app tools).
+Mixpanel and Amplitude sit underneath as the analytics layer that proves which channels actually drive activation.

 How do you measure activation rate and prove it’s working?

-Track three numbers: activation rate (percentage completing your activation event), time-to-activation (days from signup), and trial-to-paid conversion.
-Set up a dashboard in Mixpanel or Amplitude that shows these metrics weekly, segmented by acquisition channel, plan type, and onboarding version.
+Track three numbers: activation rate (percentage hitting your first-value moment), time-to-activation (days from signup), and trial-to-paid conversion.
+Build a weekly dashboard in Mixpanel or Amplitude segmented by acquisition channel, plan type, and onboarding version so you can spot regressions early.

 Activation rate is your primary health metric.
-Define the event clearly.
-For KwikUI, activation was “user generates and exports their first component.”
+Define the event so it represents genuine value, not just clicking around.
+For KwikUI, activation is “user generates and exports their first component.”
 For a project management tool, it might be “user creates a project and invites a team member.”
-The event should represent genuine value, not just clicking around.

 | Metric | Poor | Average | Good | Great |